+• Case Managers (Line 24)
-- Case Managers (Line 24) - Report personnel who assist patients in the management of their health and social needs, including assessment of patient medical and/or social service needs; establishment of service plans; and maintenance of referral, tracking, and follow-up systems.

-- Include personnel who are trained as-and specifically called-case managers, as well as individuals called care coordinators, referral coordinators, and other local titles. - Case managers may provide health education and/or eligibility assistance in the course of their case management functions.
-DO NOT parse out this time unless the personnel have dedicated time to other enabling service categories. - Health Education Specialists (Line 25) - Report patient and community health educators with or without specific degrees.
+- Report personnel who assist patients in the management of their health-related needs, including assessment of patient medical and/or social service needs; establishment of service plans; and maintenance of referral, tracking, and follow-up systems. - o Include personnel who are trained as-and specifically called-case managers, as well as individuals called care coordinators, referral coordinators, and other local titles. - Case managers may provide health education and/or eligibility assistance in the course of their case management functions.
+DO NOT parse this time unless the personnel have dedicated time to other enabling service categories.

+• Health Education Specialists (Line 25)